 A Primer on Neuromarketing

 The other two methods of recording cognitive information are relatively minor.
-With the electromyograph (EMG) the electric potential of facial muscles is measures, which allows even millisecond-long facial expressions to be recorded, and from there linked to emotions (ibid.).
-The last method, utilized by the French (in lieu of medical equipment) is the “IM Index” which “uses 200 questions to assess perception, attention, unconscious impact, and emotion.
-The resulting score indicates the efficacy of a given advertising message” (Haq, 2).
+Electromyographs (EMG) measure the electric potential of facial muscles, which allows even millisecond-long facial expressions to be recorded, and from there be linked to emotions (ibid.).
+The final method, used by the French (in lieu of medical equipment) is the “IM Index” which “uses 200 questions to assess perception, attention, unconscious impact, and emotion.
+The resulting score indicates the efficacy of a given advertising message” (Haq, 2007: 2).
 Despite this approach being comparatively ‘low tech’, “The techniques helped Christian Dior…test everything from music and colors to ad placement and context before launching a high-stakes campaign for perfume J’Adore featuring Charlize Theron,” and though Dior has not revealed any information about their neuromarketing study, “J’Adore has been one of the most successful launches at Christian Dior in many years” (ibid.).

 It is interesting that those who are concerned about neuromarketing’s ability to find a “buy button” in the brain think that human cognition is so facile and deterministic.
-To reply to these fears, I need merely quote from an essay by Ariely & Berns:
+To reply to these fears, I need merely quote from Ariely & Berns (2010):

-Let us examine some of the applications of neuromarketing thus far.
-In one study in early 2005,
+Lets examine some of the applications of neuromarketing so far.
+In one study in early 2005:

 There is a documentary called The Persuaders which deals with the ubiquity of advertisements, providing a magnificently concise description of how a product serves to represent a particular emotion (as dictated by the brand image), the purchase of the product in question becoming a substitute for feeling that ‘actual’ emotion.
 The final ‘moral’ of the documentary is that consumers should base their purchases on rational, practical needs, rather than for indulgent purposes.
 Even in an area as subjective as clothing, there have been numerous convincing studies (the work of Carole Jackson in particular) which aim toward ‘objective’ standards of attractiveness (no doubt implicitly based upon biological preferences, such as the 0.67 waist-to-hip ratio which has been found to be universally most attractive in women).
 Though there are certainly alterations according to changes in fashion, much of Jackson’s work is based upon the idea of balancing out one’s natural characteristics: if you have short legs, don’t cuff the bottoms of your pants (which makes them look shorter); if you have a heavy build, a loosely-cut suit (Brooks Brothers) will likely look better on you than one which is finely cut (European cut); people with certain skin tones (divided into four ‘seasons’) look better in certain colors, whereas other colors make them look unhealthy or garish.
 There is certainly a case for rational purchasing, but there are certainly cases which are less schematized, in which the consumer’s pleasure is the sole factor of concern.